The unified cross-disciplinary model of the operation of neurons: Forming membrane's potential

+In our clear physical picture, the thermodynamic forces on one side and on the other side of the membrane are summed.
+They counterbalance each other; furthermore, jointly the effect of the neuronal condenser, see Fig.~\ref{fig:RestingPotential3}.
+As we emphasized, the concentration gradients are ion-specific.
+Furthermore, as discussed in connection with Eq.(\ref{eq:Nernst1}), the Nernst equation comprises a per-ion indefinite constant (a potential difference).
+To calculate a linear combination of terms comprising an arbitrary constant is nonsense, and so is adding absolute concentrations on the different sides of the membrane, or changing the base of the logarithm used in a calculation to match the experimental value.
+It is not more than number magic.
+The potential is described by coupled equations as discussed in connection with Eq.~(\ref{eq:coupling}).

-When adding a new ion to the solution, the sum concentration increases, and so the electric force increases, forcing the previous elements to find new concentrations on both sides.
+The $Ca^{2+}$ ions do not fit into the \gls{GHK} picture.
+One of the reasons why \gls{GHK} cannot be good is that $[Ca^{2+}]$ is omitted.
+Biologically, it is hard to believe that $Ca^{2+}$ does not participate in the game of life (especially since biology sees the need for $Ca^{2+}$ pumps).
+Physically, a single concentration on one side of the membrane cannot maintain balance; as the different ion-exchange processes shown in Table~\ref{Tab:SummaryTable} and Fig.~\ref{fig:RestingPotential3} demonstrate.
+When adding a new ion to the solution, the sum concentration increases, and so the electrical force increases, forcing the previous elements to find new concentrations on both sides.
 The appearance of a new chemical element indirectly changes the concentrations of the others (a good example is the role of the negligible amount of $Ca^{2+}$).
-No linear summing or similar assumptions can be made.
-The potential is described by coupled equations as discussed in connection with Eq.(\ref{eq:coupling}).
-As we discussed in connection with Eq.(\ref{eq:Nernst1}), the integral form of the Nernst equation implies an undetermined additive constant.
-To calculate a linear combination of terms comprising an arbitrary constant is nonsense, and so is changing the base of the logarithm used in a calculation to match the experimental value.